-- New UK TRQs for SA and SACU TRQs for the UK were calculated on basis of historical trade. - Annual growth rates for TRQs were also negotiated. - UK TRQ average rates will increase by 16%, while average SA rates will increase by 38%, with growth of sugar and wine volumes 49% and 62% respectively. - TRQ volumes into the EU under SADC-EU EPA are unchanged even if UK exits the EU.
+- New UK TRQs for SA and SACU TRQs for the UK were calculated on basis of historical trade. - Annual growth rates for TRQs were also negotiated. - UK TRQ average growth rates will be 16%, while average SA growth rates will be 38%, with growth of sugar and wine volumes 49% and 62% respectively. - TRQ volumes into the EU under SADC-EU EPA are unchanged even if UK exits the EU.